AveryEdmonds/Doctor-Tracker/README.md

 # MyMed - Doctor Tracker

-This was my first Springboot Project that I created for my.
-The objective of project was to create a Springboot
+This was my first Springboot Project that I created for my IST 261 Class.
+The objective of project was to create a Springboot project that has all four CRUD functions, Create, Read, Update and Delete.

 ## Features